 Top tech tip: Each Apple ID can be associated with up to 16 AirTags, so you can keep track of 16 items at one time.

 2. An Airline Baggage Agent Can Easily Get Your Contact Info

-3. AirTags Work Virtually Anywhere Abroad
+3. AirTags Work Virtually Anywhere Worldwide

 An AirTag will essentially work anywhere abroad.
 However, to be effective an AirTags Bluetooth signal needs to be detected by a nearby device in the Apple Find My network.
 If your AirTag is in a less densely populated area where no one passes frequently, it’s less likely that your AirTag’s location will be updated.